Connectome Inspired Neural Network

 ( V post β β E syn β )

-Where m β ( V pre ) m_{\infty}(V_{\text{pre}}) m β β ( V pre β )
+Where m β ( V pre ) m_{\infty}(V_{\text{pre}}) m β β ( V pre β ) is a sigmoid function of presynaptic voltage

 Gap Junctions (Electrical Coupling):